Monika-After-Story/MonikaModDev/TESTING.md

 # Testing Flow / Bug Testing
 This is a separate section from the [CONTRIBUTING.md](https://github.com/Backdash/MonikaModDev/blob/master/CONTRIBUTING.md) document.
-It will contain a small guide on testing for bugs & fixing them accordingly, which is crucial to do before submitting a Pull Request to the repository.
+It will contain a small guide on testing things you wish to implement for bugs & other issues, which is crucial to do before submitting a Pull Request to the repository.

 ## Setting Up
 ### The Tools